 |Specific Features||Self-tuning, Built-in Auto Indexing, Automatic Batching, Client-server Chatter Protection and more||Document data model, distributed system design, fully automated cloud service and more|

-Even with these differences, both the databases have their pros and cons.
+Even with these differences, both databases have their pros and cons.
 A smart programmer will certainly understand how to explore and exploit the advantages of their needs.
 Both RavenDB and MongoDB have their respective market value growing at a steady pace.

 Pros and Cons of RavenDB

-We have discussed almost everything about this excellent data storing tool however, we need to know how it benefits or creates disadvantages for us.
+We have discussed almost everything about this excellent data-storing tool however, we need to know how it benefits or creates disadvantages for us.

-We will talk about the pros and cons of RavenDB to see the disadvantages can be overcome or doesn’t affect your work in any way.
+We will talk about the pros and cons of RavenDB to see the disadvantages can be overcome or don’t affect your work in any way.
 This information is certainly required for any programmer before proceeding to work on RavenDB.

 Pros of using RavenDB: